 - Diffuse axonal injuries occur when extreme forces are exerted on the head and brain.
 When the brain moves around in the skull, connections between the brain and the body can be interrupted and victims often end up in comas.

 - Open head injuries involve a cracked or fractured skull, as well as a brain injury.
 A penetrating brain injury is serious because an object penetrates the skull and the brain, and this type of injury may require surgery to relieve pressure on the skull from a swelling brain.

 How to Find a Brain Injury Lawyer Near Me

 Despite the Brain Injury Association of America’s mission to spread awareness, including brain injury facts and statistics that might help identify a TBI, many serious brain injuries aren’t caught until it’s too late.
 Unless completely obvious, traumatic brain injuries are often not immediately diagnosed after an accident, which means that many people who have suffered this trauma do not receive the compensation they are entitled to.
 If you have been diagnosed with a TBI, or suspect you may have one, it is always recommended that you work with an experienced attorney who is educated on the types of brain injuries and their consequences.

 The team of skilled personal injury attorneys at Avrek Law Firm know how to build strong TBI injury cases so the maximum amount of compensation may be recovered for victims.
 Whether the traumatic brain injury was caused by a car accident, an assault, or a fall, we have what it takes to make sure that the responsible party pays for your damages and injuries.
-Our proven track record of recovering more than $1 Billion for our clients in California, Arizona, and Nevada speaks for itself.
+Our proven track record of recovering more than $1 Billion for clients speaks for itself.
 Contact us or fill out a form for a free consultation – we’re here to help!